 Communication attributes were markedly stronger and more variable, underlining their critical role in technology uptake.
 Mass‐media exposure averaged 19.54 (SD = 6.07) on a 0–30 scale, showing that farmers generally have moderate to high access to TV, radio, and print, but with some pockets of low reach.
 Extension‐agency contact similarly scored 18.66 (SD = 6.72), pointing to regular, though uneven, interactions with KVK and other advisors.
 Information‐seeking behaviour (mean = 18.17, SD = 4.30) and information‐sharing behaviour (mean = 18.07, SD = 4.47) both clustered around the upper half of their scales, indicating a community that is on average proactive in finding and disseminating agricultural knowledge.
-The comparable means and moderate SDs across these four measures suggest that while most farmers engage effectively with communication channels, targeted efforts to raise the floor—particularly among those with lower scores—could further enhance collective learning and the diffusion of improved chickpea technologies.
+The comparable means and moderate SDs across these four measures suggest that while most farmers engage effectively with communication channels, targeted efforts to raise the floorparticularly among those with lower scorescould further enhance collective learning and the diffusion of improved chickpea technologies.

 To find out the association between selected independent variables of respondents with the dependent variable viz. knowledge and extent of adoption of CFLD, correlation analysis was done.
 Correlation reveals about the relationship between the two variables and the strength of relationship is measured in terms of correlation coefficient, whose limit range from minus unit to plus unit.
 The two variables are not correlated, it means one variable do not affect the other variable.